Skip to main content

 Should you delete internet cookies?

 You may delete cookies if you no longer want the browser to have information saved such as account password, preferences and settings.
 If you use a shared computer or device, you may choose to delete cookies if you don’t want other users to see your browsing history.
-If you perform sensitive tasks such as online transactions or investments or don’t want to be shown targeted ads, you may periodically delete cookies.

 Should you accept internet cookies?